-JP Nadda appointed working president of BJP
+JP Nadda appointed BJP working president for 6 months, Amit Shah to remain party chief

 New Delhi, June 17: Senior BJP leader JP Nadda was appointed as the working president of the BJP at the party's parliamentary board meeting on Monday.